AIS-data/WPE_fishing_fleet/README.md

 </p>

 ## Overview of technology
-One of the motivations in the implementation of use-case for behaviour of the fishing fleet was the full use of Big Data methods and technologies, therefore optimal solutions were selected for individual sub-processes (programming languages, libraries, tools, see diagram above).
+One that motivated the implementation of use-case for behaviour of the fishing fleet was the full use of Big Data methods and technologies, therefore optimal solutions were selected for individual sub-processes (programming languages, libraries, tools, see diagram above).

 For the sub-processes of filtering, cleaning and processing data (responsible for generating statistics and preparing data structures for analyzes), we have developed algorithms in **Scala** (processed by **Apache Spark / Hadoop distributed environment**).

-For the sub-processes of data visualization and analysis (including traffic intensity), we have developed **R** language codes with library for interactive maps **Leaflet**.
+For the sub-processes of data visualization and analysis (including traffic intensity), we have developed **R** language codes with a library for the **Leaflet** interactive maps.
 Additionally, we have used [movingpandas](https://anitagraser.github.io/movingpandas) libraries.
 It is a Python library for handling movement data based on Pandas and GeoPandas.
 The implementation of this library allowed us to generate the traffic trajectory of the analyzed fishing fleet.

 ## Data collection and preparation of a reference of frame for fishing fleet
 The first step in implementing the process is to download the fishing fleet register for your country.